Psychogenic non-epileptic seizure: Causes

-The causes of PNES are not well understood, and are complex and not linked to a single underlying mechanism.
-A biopsychosocial framework has been proposed to understand the condition, which considers the interaction of psychological, neurobiological, and social factors.
+The causes of PNES are not well understood and are complex, and not linked to a single underlying mechanism.
+A biopsychosocial framework considers the interaction of psychological, neurobiological, and social factors.
 These influences are often described in terms of predisposing, precipitating, and perpetuating factors.

-Predisposing factors may include early adversity, difficulties with emotional processing or regulation, and certain psychological traits.
-These traits do not directly cause PNES but may increase vulnerability when combined with biological and environmental influences.
+Predisposing factors are those that increase vulnerability, such as trauma history, psychiatric symptoms, somatic symptoms, and neurobiological factors.
 Precipitating factors are events that occur near the time of symptom onset, such as acute psychological stress, interpersonal conflict, or stress related to physical illness or injury.
 Perpetuating factors are those that contribute to the continuation of symptoms after they begin.
-These may include initial misdiagnosis as epilepsy, repeated medical investigations that inadvertently reinforce illness-focused behavior, and avoidance of situations associated with distress or fear.
-Ongoing mental health difficulties can also play a role, while disruptions to social, educational, or occupational functioning may further hinder recovery.

-According to a 2006 review, while there is evidence suggesting a link between child sexual abuse and PNES, limitations in research design make it "premature to draw any definitive conclusions regarding a relationship".
-Psychiatric comorbidities are common, particularly post-traumatic stress disorder (PTSD), depressive and anxiety disorders, personality disorders, and other functional neurological symptoms.
+These may include misdiagnosis as epilepsy, ongoing psychiatric comorbidities, and social or behavioral reinforcement of illness, among other factors.

 According to a 2016 review, there is insufficient evidence to conclude that PNES has a psychogenic cause, as existing evidence fails to establish causality, and suffers from limitations such as a reliance on retrospective self-reports and clinical features not unique to psychogenic conditions.

 PNES episodes are not consciously produced and are not under voluntary control.
 They are distinct from conditions such as malingering or factitious disorder, in which symptoms are intentionally fabricated or induced.

-An estimated 10% to 30% of individuals with PNES also have coexisting epilepsy, which can complicate both diagnosis and treatment.
+An estimated 10–30% of individuals with PNES also have coexisting epilepsy, which can complicate both diagnosis and treatment.

+Comorbidities

+Mental health conditions

+Psychiatric disorders are prevalent in patients with PNES.
+These include post-traumatic stress disorder (PTSD), anxiety disorders, mood disorders, major depressive disorder (MDD), and/or personality disorders.
+One of the predominant personality disorders observed in patients with PNES is borderline personality disorder or its traits, with overlapping characteristics such as a history of childhood trauma, emotional dysregulation, and challenges with interpersonal relationships.
+Other personality disorders that have also been reported include avoidant, dependent, or obsessive-compulsive types.
+PNES are also commonly associated with other dissociative and functional neurological symptoms.

+According to a 2006 review, while there is evidence suggesting a link between child sexual abuse and PNES, limitations in research design make it "premature to draw any definitive conclusions regarding a relationship".

+Chronic pain

+Patients with PNES are more likely to experience chronic pain than patients with epilepsy, with a gender predisposition towards women.
+Persistent pain can be disabling and stressful, which may reinforce harmful coping strategies and exacerbate PNES.
+There is some speculation that opioid system could be involved in the pathophysiology of PNES and dissociation.
+The body's internal (or endogenous) opioid system plays a role in its response to chronic stress or trauma by increasing release of opioids.
+Additionally, up to one-third of patients with PNES take opioid pain medication.